AndyButland/UmbracoPersonalisationGroupsCore/ReadMe.md

 The package includes a migration that will create the necessary document types, data types and root content nodes.

+### Upgrades

+To upgrade update the reference to the version of the NuGet package in your `.csproj` file and rebuild.

+#### Version specific upgrade notes

+Upgrading an Umbraco database that used the package with Umbraco 13 or below to Umbraco 14 will carry over your groups and definitions.
+Please note though breaking changes listed at the bottom of this document for version 4 of the package.

+Once the database is upgraded you will need to carry out these two one-off actions:

+- Navigate to _Settings > Data Types_ and find "Personalisation Group Definition"
+- Note that the property editor will be defined as "personalisationGroupDefinition | Umbraco.Label"
+- Click "Change" and select the editor "Personalisation Group Definition Editor"
+- Save the data type

+Not essential, but you will likely also find the "Personalisation Groups Folder" content node is missing an icon.
+To fix:

+- Navigate to _Settings > Document Types_ and find "Personalisation Groups Folder"
+- Select an icon (`icon-folder` in green is the standard provided with a clean install)

 ### Example usage

  - Within the "Content" section, confirm or create a root node of type **Personalisation Groups Folder**, called **Personalisation Groups**